-Today we make a delicious, refreshing tropical beverage called Jugo De Tamarindo.
-It’s an uber-refreshing sweetened tamarind drink that takes less than 30 minutes to make.
-It’s easy, will cool you down instantly, and is perfect for a nutrient boost!
+It’s an uber-refreshing sweetened tamarind drink that takes less than 30 minutes to make and is a very popular drink across Latin America.
+It is perfect for a delicious boost!

 Give it a try, and let me know what you think!
 And don’t forget to check out the many other refreshing juices I have on my site.
-Some fan favorites include this tasty Cantaloupe Melon Juice and my Sugar-Free Pineapple Cucumber Juice.
+Some fan favorites include this tasty Cantaloupe Melon Juice, Sugar-Free Pineapple Cucumber Juice, or Homemade Apple Juice.

 What Is Jugo De Tamarindo?

-To peel these pods, you can simply crack the shell.
+Peeling tamarind, you can simply crack the shell of the fresh tamarind pods.
 Then, peel it away with your fingers and discard the hard shells.
-You will see some stringy bits come off along with the shells.
-These should be removed too.
+You will see some stringy bits come off along with the peeled tamarind pods.
+These should be removed, too.

-You will instantly feel the pasty puree on the inside.
+You will instantly feel the pasty puree on the inside, which is the tamarind pulp.
 Keep removing any string bits until the paste is clean.

-Set it aside and repeat this process until you have the amount that you need.
+Set it aside and repeat this process with the tamarind pods until you have the amount of tamarind paste that you need.

 Tips And Tricks For Making Jugo De Tamarindo

-- First and foremost, you can play around with the amount of sugar you add.
-Many people even prefer tamarindo agua without any sugar at all.
+- First and foremost, you can play around with the amount of sugar you add to your tamarind drink.
+Many people even prefer tamarindo agua without any sugar and some like extra lime juice.

-- That being said, if you still want the sweetness without the calories, you can also use a low-calorie alternative, like Xylitol.
+- With that said, if you still want the sweetness without the calories, you can also use a low-calorie alternative, like Xylitol.

-- When choosing tamarind, it’s best to choose the ones with the darkest color.
+- It’s best to choose the darkest tamarinds.
 The darker the color, the riper the paste is, and the sweeter the fruit will be.
 Unripe tamarind paste is green and extremely sour.
-If you are working with shells, the ripe ones are usually very hard and crack easily.
+If you are working with tamarind pods, the ripe ones are usually very hard and crack easily.
 The unripe shells are soft and won’t cleanly crack.

-- And finally, if you are lucky enough to have any leftover Jugo de Tamarindo, you can store it inside a closed jug.
-It shouldn’t be exposed to any oxygen.
+- And finally, if you are lucky enough to have any leftover Jugo de Tamarindo, you can store your tamarind juice inside a closed jug.
+Do not expose your tamarind juice to oxygen.
 It will keep well inside the fridge for a day or two.

 FAQs

-This drink should always be served chilled.
-So as you can imagine, it’s super refreshing.
+Always serve this drink chilled.
+So, as you can imagine, it’s super refreshing.
 Tamarindo water has a very sweet flavor with a slightly tart undertone.
 But don’t worry, the sugar for this recipe is completely adjustable and you can add more or take away some to your liking.

 It really depends on where you are located.
 For example, in many Asian countries, they are simply stores at the local grocery store.
 But, if you aren’t so lucky, you can take a look at a Latin American or African grocer.
 For some reason, I’ve found that few Asian grocers carry them.
 And, best of all, you can also order them online if you really can’t find any.